What is copywriting?

 ‘What is copywriting’ is not the question you need to ask.
 Instead ask ‘how can I write in a way that encourages my customer to purchase/sign up/ donate?’

 Whether you decide to hire a professional freelance copywriter or go it alone, copywriting is something that you cannot afford to ignore.

-Although there are never 100% guarantees, it is worth investing the time and money.
-If only to wipe the smug look off your more competitors’ faces.
+Although there are never 100% guarantees, it is worth investing the time and money in it.
+If only to wipe the smug look off your competitors’ faces.